FSC Research Workshop | 19 Nov. 2021 | 9:30 – 15:30 h | Berlin

 Junior and senior scientists and scholars – including PhD candidates, early stage and PhD researchers – in the disciplines of economics, law, finance, banking and political economy as well as researchers from public authorities, central banks, institutions and civil organisations are invited to submit policy contribution proposals / sketches and draft contributions on issues related to the conference topics and aspects thereof.

 → I: Proposal deadline for policy contribution submissions: 8 July 2021

 → II: Review of proposals and information on acceptances: by 22 July 2021

 → III: Submission deadline for drafted contributions: 24 September 2021

 For topical reasons we set this year’s thematic focus on:

 - Dimensions and impact of Covid-19 effects on financial stability, financial institutions and the Euro area;

 - Climate change entrenched financial risks, implications for banks and the transition to a low-carbon economy;

-- The ECB’s new strategy, the reassessment of roles and the scope of mandates in the era of climate change;
+- The ECB’s new strategy, the reassessment of roles and the scope of its mandate in the era of climate change;

 - Review of the EU’s crisis management and deposit insurance framework and enhancement of the current toolset.